 Mediation is a form of alternative dispute resolution (ADR), which spans facilitation, negotiation, mediation, arbitration, adjudication, and litigation.
 Participants in this course will explore the history and goals of mediation, and the elements of the mediation process.
 This course examines the role of a mediator and delivers an overview of the skills necessary to successfully mediate.

 There are a number of options for resolving conflict that clients can choose from.
-This course describes many avenues for dispute resolution and discusses the importance of understanding the range of options available for both non-adversarial and adversarial dispute resolutions.
+The Dispute Resolution Assessment training course describes many avenues for dispute resolution and discusses the importance of understanding the range of options available for both non-adversarial and adversarial dispute resolutions.
 This information is crucial for assisting clients navigate the most appropriate method[s] for their particular situation.

 Family mediation is challenging work requiring a commitment to the development of professional skills and practice, an ability to reflect upon and enter into critical analysis of performance and an ability to produce professional documents to tight timescales.
 Family mediation requires personable, articulate and assertive individuals who have good listening skills and practical experience of working with individuals and couples.
 The impact of a separation and divorce on all people involved, including children, can be difficult.
 Students will learn about the impact on families and how they must be carefully approached.
-Students will learn about the structure, function, and roles within a family system as it relates to the family mediation setting.
+The Managing Family Dynamics training course will teach students about the structure, function, and roles within a family system as it relates to the family mediation setting.

 Family Mediation is practiced by Lawyers and Non-Lawyers.
 It is fundamental that all Mediators understand the legal options and issues that arise during a family separation.
 While Mediators do not provide legal advice; it is important to be aware of the implications of Support and Property, Custody and Access.
-Students will learn how to draft a Memorandum of Understanding and Agreement; when a Family Mediation has concluded.
+In the Family Law for Non-Lawyer Mediators training course students will learn how to draft a Memorandum of Understanding and Agreement; when a Family Mediation has concluded.
 Students will also learn about the importance of collaboration practice and options for a Family Mediation.